-The number of units in a drink is based on the bottle or glass size, as well as the strength of the alcohol in the drink
+The number of units in a drink can vary depending on the bottle or glass size, as well as the strength of the alcohol.

-The number of units in a drink can be calculated from the ABV (alcohol by volume) and the size of the drink.
+The number of units in a drink can be calculated from the alcohol by volume (ABV) and the size of the drink.

 The higher the ABV, the stronger the drink.

 You can find the ABV on the labels of alcoholic drinks where it's sometimes written as "vol" or "alcohol volume" with the number of units in a bottle often illustrated on the back.

 For example, wine that says "12% ABV" or "alcohol volume 12%" means 12% of the volume of that drink is pure alcohol.

 You can work out how many units there are in any drink by multiplying the total volume of a drink (in ml) by its ABV (measured as a percentage) and dividing the result by 1,000.

 - strength (ABV) x volume (ml) ÷ 1,000 = units